top of page

-A trigger is a stimulus that elicits a reaction.
-When it comes to mental health a trigger can be anything that causes an adverse effect or brings on or worsens symptoms.
-We do not necessarily have to have serious addiction or mental health issues in order to get triggered but as someone who has dealt with CPTSD (complex post traumatic stress disorder) I know how triggers can come on fast and intensely.
+As someone who has dealt with CPTSD (complex post traumatic stress disorder) I know how triggers can come on fast and intensely.
 A trigger can show up as immediate resistance or reactive feelings, thoughts, words and actions in relation to someone or something.
 A trigger is often based in ingrained beliefs and past (sometimes traumatic) experiences.
 A trigger can bring out fight, flight, freeze or fawn responses in people who have prior trauma reminiscent of triggering circumstances and situations.
 The body's fight, flight, freeze response gets triggered by psychological fears.
 Do you know what triggers you?
-Are you well aware of your fears and traumas?
+Are you well aware of your fears and prior traumas?
+Understanding our triggers can help us with emotional control and also learn to better relate to others.

 What triggers YOU?

-What else are we to do when something does not even feel worth fighting for or fighting against?
-When you do not like something the best thing you can do is "remove your attention" away from it.
+What are we to do when something does not even feel worth fighting for or fighting against?

 Do not engage!